subbarao-meduri/prometheus-operator/Documentation/api.md

 This behavior is <em>deprecated</em> and will be removed in the next major version of the custom resource definition.
 It is recommended to use
 <code>spec.additionalScrapeConfigs</code> instead.</p>
+<p>Note that the ScrapeConfig custom resource definition is currently at Alpha level.</p>
 </td>
 </tr>
 <tr>